In Summary

-• The most common reason Korean herbal medicine and acupuncture fail to produce expected results is not treatment selection but patient expectation: the pharmaceutical model of rapid, symptom-targeted response does not apply to constitutional medicine that works through gradual systemic recalibration.
+- A common reason Korean herbal medicine and acupuncture fail to produce expected results is not treatment selection but patient expectation: the pharmaceutical model of rapid, symptom-targeted response does not map onto constitutional medicine that works through gradual systemic recalibration.

-• Discontinuing treatment at the first sign of improvement — before the constitutional shift has consolidated — is the most frequent source of relapse in otherwise well-responding patients.
+- Discontinuing treatment at the first sign of improvement — before the constitutional shift has consolidated — is a frequent source of relapse in otherwise well-responding patients.

-• The therapeutic relationship in Korean medicine is fundamentally different from the specialist consultation model: it requires ongoing constitutional assessment that cannot be replaced by standardized protocols or self-directed supplement use.
+- The therapeutic relationship in Korean medicine differs from the specialist consultation model: it relies on ongoing constitutional assessment that cannot be replaced by standardized protocols or self-directed supplement use.

-In twenty-five years of clinical practice, the questions I am asked most frequently by patients who have had unsatisfying experiences with Korean herbal medicine or acupuncture are variants of the same question: why didn’t it work?
+Over many years of clinical practice, the question I am asked most frequently by patients who have had unsatisfying experiences with Korean herbal medicine or acupuncture is some variant of the same question: why didn’t it work?
 I want to address this honestly, because the answer is clinically important and rarely given with sufficient clarity.

 Sometimes the answer is that the treatment was not well-matched to the patient’s pattern.
 But more often, the answer involves one of several predictable mismatches between how constitutional medicine works and what patients, shaped by the pharmaceutical model, expect it to do.